Akshit748/HackerrankSolutions/README.md

 - Most problems were solved **approximately a year ago** as part of coursework and structured practice.
 - Code has not been rewritten for optimization or stylistic consistency.
 - This repository is **not intended as a tutorial or best-practice reference**, but as a record of learning and problem-solving history.

+## TL;DR: This personal archive of very basic HackerRank solutions, maintained to document my early learning and progress in C, Python, and SQL rather than to showcase advanced or optimized code.

 Ok thanks bye :)